Skip to content

 What is going on with all the gables being added to homes over the last 10 years?
 Seriously, are there tax breaks for the more gables you have that I don’t know about?
 Or have architects and builders just gotten too lazy to figure out a coherent design plan?

-The logic seems to be: Design doesn’t work?
+The logic seems to be: design doesn’t work?
 Stick a gable on it.
-Problem solved, right?
-Wrong.

 The Raised Ranch of Our Era

-These gable-laden monstrosities are going to be the raised ranch of this generation—the design choice we’ll look back on with collective regret and wonder what we were thinking.
-Did we learn nothing as a society from past architectural mistakes?
+These gable-laden monstrosities are going to be the raised ranch of this generation — the thing we look back on and wonder what we were thinking.

-Let’s bring back real craftsmanship rather than trying to “liven things up” by slapping on another gable.
+We have tried and true looks that work.
+Want something more ornate?
+There’s plenty of craftsman or Victorian to draw from.
+Want clean?
+Plenty of that too.
+Bring back real craftsmanship instead of trying to liven things up by slapping on another gable.
 If you have to resort to that, the design has already failed.
-Just start over.
+Start over.

 Share this: